araobp/iot-wireless/README.md

 ### Database and API server

 - In this project, I use SQLite, because I want to run everything on RasPi.
-- I use Flask as a web framework to implement RESTful API server.
+- I use node.js as a web framework to implement RESTful API server.

 ==> **[RESTful API server with sqlite3](./api)**